International Accounting and Financial Statement Analysis

 The module covers topics like micro and macro- planning (Gantt, PERT and the Work Breakdown Structure), planning and resource allocations, project monitoring and risk (resource and time constrains, managing project evolution, identifying hazard and managing risk), and also personnel management and project closing (management approaches within project cycles, closing and archiving projects).

-Sub-module: Supply Chain Management
+Module: International Operations and Supply Chain Management

 This module looks in greater depth at one key specific area of doing business on a global scale: the organisation of logistics and the analysis of value in the supply chain.

-Sub-module: Managing Technology and Innovations
+Module: Managing Technology and Innovations

 The Managing Technology and Innovations sub-module forms part of the Strategy and Operations module.